josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 ---

-## 🤫 VII.
-Relationship to Collective Silence
+## 🤫 Relationship to Collective Silence

 The architecture is reinforced when: